Top 100 Travel guidelines, the conclusive Tibet Travel Guide

 In case you are eager to trek, check out the Ganden to Samye trek in central Tibet.

-despite the regulations for Tibet travel, you’ve got loads of choice in how you travel, particularly in case you are traveling the Kham or Amdo Tibetan areas outside the TAR.
-Even in the TAR, you could select a private excursion, with tons greater flexibility in what you see and do. tell your journey agent if you choose trekking or cycling, or travel in a group to save money, or if you are extra interested in monasteries than mountains, as an instance.
+Despite the regulations for Tibet travel, you’ve got loads of choice in how you travel, particularly in case you are visiting the Kham or Amdo Tibetan areas outside the TAR.
+Even in the TAR, you could select a private excursion, with tons greater flexibility in what you see and do.
+Tell your journey agent if you choose trekking or cycling, or travel in a group to save money, or if you are extra interested in monasteries than mountains, as an instance.

-23. errors: “planning journey to Tibet should be pretty similar to planning travel anywhere”
+23. errors: “planning visit to Tibet should be similar to planning travel anywhere.”

 Quite much every Tibet travel company advertises itself as “local,” and says they have got “Tibetan personnel” or “Tibetan Tour Guide.”
 That often means that they’re a nonlocal enterprise that hires a few Tibetan personnel and has an agent in Lhasa.

-Though you have to be part of an organized tour to visit the Tibet Autonomous Region (TAR), your organized tour can be a private tour with just you, or you and your partner, or whoever you want in it.
+Though your tour must be an organized tour to visit the Tibet Autonomous Region (TAR), your organized tour can be a private tour with just you, or you and your partner, or whoever you want in it.
 Tibet Group tours are for a budget backpackers who want to share the expenditure for the car and the private vehicle cost of the travel.
 Outside the TAR, such as in large parts of the Eastern Tibetan regions of Kham and Amdo, you can travel independently, or in a private tour if you wish.

 In case if you need to make sure the Tibetan medicine you get is real, ask your Tibetan Tour guide to take you to the authentic, genuine Mentsekhang, as there are plenty of scam shops.

-Tibet Autonomous region is a very popular travel destination for domestic travelers as well. every year millions of domestic travelers would visit Tibet.
-Which is why getting the train ticket to and from Tibet in the last minute is extremely hard.
-It is best to buy the ticket a month prior to your travel date.
+Tibet Autonomous Region is a popular travel destination for domestic travelers as well.
+Every year millions of domestic travelers would visit Tibet.
+Which is why getting the Tibet train ticket, at the last minute is extremely hard.
+It is best to buy the ticket a month before your travel date.

-There is a huge range of locations to Visit in Tibet. following are just a sampling for each of the prefectures of Tibetan autonomous region, Suggested with our experience and local knowledge.
+There is a vast range of locations to Visit in Tibet.
+Following are just a sampling for each of the prefectures of Tibetan autonomous region, Suggested with our experience and local knowledge.